ray-project/ray/doc/source/data/dataset-database-support.rst

 comes with Python.

 .. note::
   SQLite is part of the standard Python packages, and does not need to be installed.
+  In order to read and write to Postgress, MySQL, or any database with a DB API 2 compliant library, the underlying library needs to be installed onto all nodes of the cluster.

 .. warning::
   For parallel reads to work with SQLite on a multi-instance cluster,